The terms “grow tent” and “grow room” get thrown around a lot.

 They are large enough to grow a significant number of plants.
 These buildings cost a lot of money to keep going, with electric bills, rent, and other expenses.

 These buildings typically produce more than enough revenue to pay the bills and still make a good profit.
+We have an entire article comparing greenhouses vs grow tents.

 Small Standalone Buildings